systems-cs-pub-ro/operating-systems-oer/content/chapters/software-stack/lab/README.md

 #### Practice

-Update the files in the `support/syscall-wrapper/` folder to make available the `read` system call as a wrapper.
+Update the files in the `support/syscall-wrapper/` folder to make `read` system call available as a wrapper.
 Make a call to the `read` system call to read data from standard input in a buffer.
 Then call `write()` to print data from that buffer.